-Pace students with a Bachelor's Degree, Finance can expect to make the most money (about $149K on average per year) compared to their fellow graduates.
+Financial compensation is highest for Pace grads with a Bachelor's Degree, Finance (average earnings climb to $149K per year).
 On the other end of the spectrum, those with a Bachelor of Science in Bachelor of Science (BS / BSc) tend to do the worst in terms of salary, making an average approximately $47K per year.

-Pace University grads with Agile Software Development experience garner salaries that are 61 percent more than other grads' salaries.
-Project Management is a popular skill among Pace alumni, with close to one-fifth of workers reporting using it on the job.
-Microsoft Office, Microsoft Excel, and Financial Analysis are among other dominant skills.
+Competency in Agile Software Development translates into above-average pay for Pace University grads — they earn 64 percent more than their fellow graduates.
+Project Management is a popular skill among Pace alumni, with just under one in five grads reporting using it on the job.
+Microsoft Office, Microsoft Excel, and Budget Management are desirable skills as well.

 Benefits and Perks

-Though vacation and sick days are paid for some, these benefits are reported by the minority of graduates (two-fifths of alumni and one-fifth of alumni, respectively).
-A large number of grads set aside retirement funds in an employer-sponsored 401(k).
-Health coverage is awarded to most respondents, and dental insurance is issued to a strong majority of graduates as well.
-Additional benefits handed to Pace University alumni include a casual working environment, life insurance, tuition reimbursement, and free drinks.
+Though vacation and sick days are paid for some, these benefits are reported by the minority of graduates (one-third of alumni and one-fifth of alumni, respectively).
+A large number of graduates set up a 401(k) to save for retirement.
+A large number of survey participants receive health insurance, and a strong majority of graduates get dental coverage.
+Pace University grads also enjoy benefits like a casual working environment, life insurance, tuition reimbursement, and flexible hours.

-Alumni of St John's University pick up average paychecks of $68K, which is closest to the amount made by Pace grads among similar schools.
+St John's University grads report the most similar salaries to Pace alums, earning about $68K on average.
 Other schools similar to Pace include New School, Seton Hall University, and Adelphi University.